NSW Government State Representative Award frequently asked questions

 The NSW Government State Representative Award is an official certificate bearing the NSW State Coat of Arms and the Premier’s signature.
 The certificate will include the nominee’s name; the name of the competition and the date that the certificate was produced.
 When completing the nomination form, please make sure that your details and the title of the competition are written clearly and spelled correctly in full.

-NSW representatives not currently residing in the state may send their application direct to the Protocol and Community Initiatives unit for appropriate endorsement.
+NSW representatives not currently residing in the state may send their application direct to the Premier’s Protocol Unit for appropriate endorsement.

 Nomination forms will be accepted year round.
 Generally, nominations should be submitted within two years of the date of competition.